4th Portuguese India Armada (Gama, 1502): The mission

-Finally, the 4th Armada was instructed to open trade with the East African city-state of Sofala.
+Additionally, 4th Armada was instructed to open trade with the East African city-state of Sofala.
 Sofala had been secretly visited by the explorer Pêro da Covilhã during his overland expedition back in 1487, and he identified it as the end-point of the Monomatapa gold trade.
 The Portuguese crown had been eager to tap that gold source, but all prior armadas had failed to find it until Sancho de Tovar, commanding a ship of the 2nd India Armada, had finally located Sofala the previous year, but he only saw it from afar and did not go ashore.
 It seems that every ship in this armada was issued explicit royal instructions to try to trade for gold in Sofala.